List of Google April Fools' Day jokes: YouTube

 After a two year hiatus YouTube returned to making April Fools' pranks.
 This year they had an ad on the top of the home page for an Aquaman 2 movie, but instead of the playable video being a trailer for it the video was for the Shazam! trailer instead.

 Files App: Screen Cleaner

 Google released a video about Screen Cleaner with an "Activate" button that when pressed, dirt and stains magically poof away.
 Then the phone vibrates, creating a non-stick shield "With a fresh pineapple scent."

-2020–22: cancellation
+Cancellation

 Google canceled its 2020 April Fools' jokes for the first time due to the COVID-19 pandemic, urging employees to contribute to relief efforts instead.

-However, April 1st was celebrated with the anniversary of Jean Macnamara's birthday.
+Since the cancellation in 2020, Google has not participated in April Fools.
+However in 2020, April 1 was celebrated with the anniversary of Jean Macnamara's birthday.

-Google again canceled its April Fools' jokes in 2021 due to the pandemic.

-Google once again did not take part in April Fools’ jokes in 2022.
+Post-cancellation

+On October 1, 2021, Google Japan resumed its annual tradition of creating novelty keyboards, and has subsequently released new novelty keyboards annually on October 1.
+Given the release occurring exactly half a year after April 1, it has been described as an April Fools' Day in October.
+As with all novelty keyboards produced by the team since 2012, the schematics of these devices are available as open source, hence, the name of the keyboard series itself (“The Gboard DIY [Keyboard] Series.”.).